fiolj/sparta/doc/Section_commands.rst

    runs.

    The system can also be load-balanced after the grid and/or particles are defined in the setup stage using the :ref:`command-balance-grid`.
-The grid can also be adapted before or betwee simulations using the :ref:`command-adapt-grid`.
+The grid can also be adapted before or between simulations using the :ref:`command-adapt-grid`.

 3. Settings

-   Once the problem geometry, grid cells, surfaces, and particles are defined, a variety of settings can be specified, which include simulation parameters, output options, etc.

-   Commands that do this include
+   Once the problem geometry, grid cells, surfaces, and particles are defined, a variety of settings can be specified, which include simulation parameters, output options, etc.  Commands that do this include:

    :ref:`global<command-global>`,  :ref:`timestep<command-timestep>`,
    :ref:`collide<command-collide>` for a collision model, :ref:`react<command-react>` for a chemisty model, :ref:`fix<command-fix>` for boundary conditions,